igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 that rewards programmers who know they are doing and punishes those who don't.
 One can use C++ because it is a "better C" and use C++ features without incurring performance penalties or code bloat.
-AVRTools makes use of C++ namespaces to compartmentalize functionality into logical units and to avoid name clashes; AVRTools also uses classes in a few cases where objects provide the most natural and convenient implementation of a capability (e.g., advanced output classes such as `USART0` or `I2cLcd`; note that AVRTools also provides a minimalistic USART interface using functions instead of classes, because different needs call for different tools).
+AVRTools makes use of C++ namespaces to compartmentalize functionality into logical units and to avoid name clashes; AVRTools also uses classes in a few cases where objects provide the most natural and convenient implementation of a capability (for example, advanced output classes such as `USART0` or `I2cLcd`; note that AVRTools also provides a minimalistic USART interface using functions instead of classes, because different needs call for different tools).